rapidsai/cuspatial/docs/source/developer_guide/library_design.md

 Under the hood, cuspatial can perform parallel computation on geometry data thanks to its
 [structure of arrays](https://en.wikipedia.org/wiki/Parallel_array) (SoA) format.
-Specifically, cuspatial adopts geoarrow format.
-Geoarrow is an extension to arrow format.
-It adopts arrow's
-[`Variable-size List Layout`](https://arrow.apache.org/docs/format/Columnar.html#variable-size-list-layout)
-to provide support to geometry arrays.
+Specifically, cuspatial adopts GeoArrow format, which is an extension to Apache Arrow format that uses Arrow's [`Variable-size List Layout`](https://arrow.apache.org/docs/format/Columnar.html#variable-size-list-layout) to support geometry arrays.

 By definition, each increase in geometry complexity (dimension, or multi- geometry) requires an extra level of indirection.
 In cuSpatial, we use the following names for the levels of indirection from